top of page

 𝐖𝐡𝐲 𝐈𝐭 𝐌𝐚𝐭𝐭𝐞𝐫𝐬: 𝐓𝐡𝐞 𝐒𝐜𝐢𝐞𝐧𝐜𝐞 𝐁𝐞𝐡𝐢𝐧𝐝 𝐭𝐡𝐞 𝐂𝐡𝐚𝐧𝐠𝐞

-Studies by the Indian Council of Agricultural Research (ICAR) and FAO have demonstrated the profound impact biofertilizers have on soil & crop health:
+Studies by the Indian Council of Agricultural Research (ICAR) and FAO have demonstrated the profound impact biofertilizers have on soil and crop health:

 𝐑𝐞𝐝𝐮𝐜𝐭𝐢𝐨𝐧 𝐢𝐧 𝐂𝐡𝐞𝐦𝐢𝐜𝐚𝐥 𝐅𝐞𝐫𝐭𝐢𝐥𝐢𝐳𝐞𝐫 𝐔𝐬𝐞

-20–30% reduction in chemical fertilizer use & also reduces harmful environmental effects.
+20–30% reduction in chemical fertiliser use and also reduces harmful environmental effects.

 𝐒𝐨𝐢𝐥 𝐂𝐚𝐫𝐛𝐨𝐧 𝐑𝐞𝐜𝐨𝐯𝐞𝐫𝐲

 SOC levels start recovering within just 1–2 cropping cycles.
-This is a crucial in mitigating climate change & enhancing soil fertility long-term.
+This is crucial in mitigating climate change and enhancing soil fertility long-term.

-Farmers report stronger drought resistance & improved overall crop health.
+Farmers report stronger drought resistance and improved overall crop health.

-By reducing reliance on synthetic fertilizers and chemicals, biofertilizers promote healthier, pesticide-free crops and cleaner groundwater, which is vital for both human & ecosystem health.
+By reducing reliance on synthetic fertilisers and chemicals, biofertilizers promote healthier, pesticide-free crops and cleaner groundwater, which is vital for both human and ecosystem health.

 𝐑𝐞𝐛𝐮𝐢𝐥𝐝𝐢𝐧𝐠 𝐄𝐜𝐨𝐬𝐲𝐬𝐭𝐞𝐦𝐬